aprosvetova/xiaomi-kettle/README.md

 Leftmost icon shows current temperature.

 I can "enable" or "disable" my kettle by toggling the rightmost icon.
-Actually, I keep Keep Warm mode always enabled on my kettle so this On just means "set temperature to 85 °C via `setupCharacteristic`", Off means "set temperature to 40 °C" since 40 °C is the minimum.
+Actually, I keep Keep Warm mode always enabled on my kettle so this On just means "set temperature to 85°C via `setupCharacteristic`", Off means "set temperature to 40°C" since 40°C is the minimum.

 My Keep Warm type is always  1 (heat up to set temperature without boiling).

-When I leave my home or go to sleep, Home Assistant "turns off" kettle automatically so it rests at 40 °C. When I come home or wake up, Home Assistant prepares 85 °C water for me!
+When I leave my home or go to sleep, Home Assistant "turns off" kettle automatically so it rests at 40°C. When I come home or wake up, Home Assistant prepares 85°C water for me!

-I can also tap&hold leftmost icon and it will make my kettle boil the water (no matter if 85 °C mode is "on" or "off").
+I can also tap&hold leftmost icon and it will make my kettle boil the water (no matter if 85°C mode is "on" or "off").
 This is how I make it boil:
  1. Set Keep Warm type to 0 via `setupCharacteristic`.
  2. Wait for "Cooling" action in [status updates](#status-updates).
  3. Set Keep Warm type back to 1.

 When it's ready Home Assistant also sends me "The kettle is boiling" Telegram message so I can pick it up.
-I don't use my boil feature frequently because my 85 °C setting is usually enough to make tea.
-I need 100 °C water only when I want some soothing herbs.
+I don't use my boil feature frequently because my 85°C setting is usually enough to make tea.
+I need 100°C water only when I want some soothing herbs.

 Home Assistant has HomeKit component so my kettle is also available with Apple Home app and Siri.
 I can yell "Hey Siri, boil", "Hey Siri, turn kettle on/off" or "Hey Siri, current kettle temperature" at my HomePod :D.